getodk/docs/odk1-src/security-privacy.rst

 ODK Briefcase
 -------------

-We gather anonymous aggregate user behavior through Google Analytics and gather anonymous crash logs through Sentry.
+We gather aggregate user behavior through Google Analytics and gather crash logs through Sentry.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.
 Users may disable analytics in the settings of the application.
 Crash logging cannot be disabled.

 .. _security-privacy-odk-build:

 ODK Build
 ---------

 We require secure HTTPS connections to ODK Build.
-We gather anonymous aggregate user behavior through Google Analytics.
+We gather aggregate user behavior through Google Analytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.

 .. _security-privacy-odk-collect:

 ODK Collect
 -----------

-We gather anonymous aggregate user behavior through Google Analytics and gather anonymous crash logs through Google Firebase Crashlytics.
+We gather aggregate user behavior through Google Analytics and gather crash logs through Google Firebase Crashlytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.
 Users may disable analytics in the settings of the application.
 Crash logging cannot be disabled.

 .. _security-privacy-xlsform-online:

 XLSForm Online
 --------------

 We require secure HTTPS connections to XLSForm Online.
-We gather anonymous aggregate user behavior through Google Analytics.
+We gather aggregate user behavior through Google Analytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.

 XLSForm Online stores both your submitted XLS and the generated XML form for a period of time on its disk drive before being deleted.
 This is necessary for the operation of the tool.